 Professor Peter Singer, a bioethicist in the University Center for Human Values, supports this attitude - to a point.
-"If [alumni] want to do something because they feel that Princeton has been ebbs and flows of philanthropy generally like everybody else, but we also have the support of our alumni like almost nobody else.
+"If [alumni] want to do something because they feel that Princeton has been

+"Naturally, we experience the ebbs and flows of philanthropy generally like everybody else, but we also have the support of our alumni like almost nobody else.
+I feel optimistic about the future for Annual Giving at Princeton."